| CHAPTER D10 THE WICKED SHALL BE TURNED INTO HELL |

 that Jude 7 is not an example

-rest of the adults in the world who were contemporary with Abraham, were
+like all the rest of the adults in the world who were contemporary with

-Christian descendants of Noah who had gone bad and been cast away.
-Remember,
+Abraham, were Christian descendants of Noah who had gone bad and been cast

-the human race was not divided into saints and dogs until the call of Abraham
+away.
+Remember, the human race was not divided into saints and dogs until the

-as an adult.
-When Abraham was called, all of his fellow saints on earth (the
+call of Abraham as an adult.
+When Abraham was called, all of his fellow saints

-entire population) were booted from God’s house (like Lucifer and his fellow
+on earth (the entire population) were booted from God’s house (like Lucifer and

-rebels had been), lost their inheritance, and would split hell wide open when
+his fellow rebels had been), lost their inheritance, and would split hell wide

-his family, and go to church; Sodom was full of people who were just like many
+Sodom, rear his family, and go to church; Sodom was full of people who were

-Christians today – angels who had fallen, possessors of everlasting life who
+just like many Christians today – angels who had fallen, possessors of

 also David’s problem in Ps 119:53,139.